PatrickMaiyer/Portapack_Wiki/Compile-on-Arch-based-distro-(exclude-Asahi).md

+_The man who wrote this page is a noob, this wiki works, but maybe there are many unnecessary things. feel free to edit it for me._
+---
 _Debian based is more recommended so if you are just planning to pick up a Linux to play with this project, use Debian based, instead of Arch based.
 But if you already decided to use Arch, please prevent breaking dependencies with pacman or yay_
+---

-_This tutour not works on Asahi, please make sure you are on x86_64 platform_
+_This page not works on Asahi, please make sure you are on x86_64 platform_
+---

 # 1. Install dependence
 ``
-sudo pacman -S git tar wget dfu-util cmake make python3 bzip2 lz4 curl hackrf python-distutils-extra python-setuptools python-pip python-yaml libopencm3
+sudo pacman -S git tar wget dfu-util cmake make python3 bzip2 lz4 curl hackrf python-distutils-extra python-setuptools python-pip python-yaml
 ``

+_I have no idea why, but if you use nushell as your default shell, you need to install `libopencm3`package, otherwise it would call it fail._

-Check the output and make sure are the packages listed above were installed correctly.
+Check the output and make sure the packages listed above were installed correctly.

 # 2. Install ARM `gcc-arm-none-eabi` package from `AUR`